Freedom Of Information -

 PART II: CLASSES OF INFORMATION

-All information at Yaxley Group Practice is held, retained and destroyed in accordance with NHS guidelines.
+All information at Lakeside Healthcare at Yaxley is held, retained and destroyed in accordance with NHS guidelines.
 Our commitment to publish information excludes any information, which can be legitimately withheld under the exemptions set out in the NHS Openness Code or Freedom of Information Act 2000.
 Where individual Classes are subject to exemptions, the main reasons are the protection of commercial interests and the protection of confidential personal information under the Data Protection Act 1998.
 This applies to all Classes within the Publication Scheme.
 The information on this Scheme is grouped into the following 7 broad categories:

 CLASS 1 INFORMATION